Urban fishing - the new trend?

 You’ll be surprised how many different species of freshwater fish are in our canals.
 But if you are using a lure kit then you’re most likely catch:

-As the waterways and wellbeing charity, we own the fishing rights for all 2,000 miles of our canals and rivers.
+As the waterways and wellbeing charity, we own the fishing rights for much of the 2,000 miles of our canals and rivers.
 Our local waterways teams, towpath volunteers and fisheries and angling team, work to make sure each stretch of water is a healthy environment for fish to thrive.

 We’re supported by hundreds of local angling clubs who manage various stretches for us.
 You can check to see which area is managed by a local club using our fisheries list.
 Just add the postcode or town name of where you want to go fishing.
 The local club may issue day memberships, typically priced at around £5, but if you want to go fishing regularly it’s better value to join the club.